DSProjects2024/thronetalk-game-of-thrones-summarizer/README.md

 conda env create -f environment.yml conda activate thronetalks
 ```
-The second commande activates the specific environemnt.
+The second command activates the specific environemnt.

 If you want to deactivate this environment in the future, then use the command: